 Ruling out Parkinson’s disease

-You may be prescribed a medication called levodopa which can help to determine whether your symptoms are caused by PSP or Parkinson's disease.
+You may be prescribed a short course of a medication called levodopa to determine whether your symptoms are caused by PSP or Parkinson's disease.

 This involves having a series of tests that are designed to evaluate the full extent of your symptoms and their impact on your mental abilities.

 The tests will look at abilities such as:

 - the processing of visual information, such as words and pictures